 Master’s study programs

 Some Master’s study programs also specify language proficiency requirements.
 So, for example, you will need minimum scores on the TOEFL or IELTS test for all Master’s study programs conducted in English.
 You can find out the score required for admission by reviewing the respective admission regulations.
-The language requirements for Master’s study programs conducted in German and in German and French are found in the admissions statutes.

 Knowledge of the German language